CucuteanuLucian/SCC_Project/scheduler/DOCUMENTATION.md

 ### 6.6 Design Rationale

 Assertions serve as **executable documentation** of the contract each function expects.
-They allow bugs caused by incorrect inputs — such as a wrongly formatted file, a negative processor count, or a process being double-loaded into RAM — to be detected immediately at the point of failure.
+They allow bugs caused by incorrect inputs, such as a wrongly formatted file, a negative processor count, or a process being double-loaded into RAM, to be detected immediately at the point of failure.
 This is especially valuable in a simulation where a silent wrong value could propagate through many events before causing an observable error.

 ---